 To gain more experience with psychological research and prepare for doctoral studies, I began a master's degree in psychology at Stockholm University in Sweden.
 Here, I continued to refine my interests in emotion, cognition, and neuroplasticity.
 Through my coursework, I realized that it is not just emotion that affects cognition, but cognition also affects emotion; cognitive processes such as attention and appraisals (interpretations) modulate emotional responses.
 Because emotional responses are powerful drivers of behavior that can lead to maladaptive coping mechanisms, such as unhealthy eating and substance use, there is great potential to improve health and well-being by teaching individuals to control their emotional responses using cognitive strategies.
 Following this line of reasoning, I became interested in whether meditation could be used as a vehicle to train emotion regulation and improve well-being.
-Although I did not have the ability to train subjects in meditation, I approached this question from an individual differences perspective.
+Although I did not have the ability to train subjects in meditation, I approached this guestion from an individual differences perspective.
 Together with my master's thesis advisor, Dr. Stefan Wiens, I developed a rigorous psychophysiological experiment to test whether emotional reactivity varies as a function of trait mindfulness.
 Prior research suggested that mindfulness meditation reduces emotional reactivity by facilitating disengagement from emotional stimuli.
-However, the evidence was mixed as to whether individuals with higher trait mindfulness actually ehibit decreased reactivity to emotional stimuli.
+However, the evidence was mixed as to whether individuals with higher trait mindfulness actually exhibit decreased reactivity to emotional stimuli.
 To comprehensively characterize emotional reactivity we used a multi-method approach, collecting measures of electrocortical brain activity (EEG), skin conductance, startle response, and self-reported responses to highly arousing positive and negative emotional pictures.
 I independently ran nearly 60 participants in the experiment and worked closely with Dr. Wiens to preprocess and analyze the data.
 Across all measures, we did not find evidence for moderation by trait mindfulness.
 These findings are significant because they suggest that either self-reported trait mindfulness is not related to spontaneous emotional reactivity or that the available questionnaires may not be valid measures of mindfulness.
-This work resulted in a first-author publication in PLOS One and I presented these findings as an invited speaker for the Stockholm University Public Lecture Series.
-I also presented this work at two poster sessions and won a student travel award to present at the International Symposium for Contemplative Sciences.
-Not only did this work give me the opportunity to experience every step of the research process with a large degree of autonomy, but it also reaffirmed my passion for research and solidified my interest in understanding individual differences in emotion regulation ability and how this ability might be improved through training.
+This work resulted in a first-author publication in PLOS One.
+Not only did this work give me the opportunity to experience the research process with a large degree of autonomy, but it also reaffirmed my passion for research and solidified my interest in understanding individual differences in emotion regulation ability and how this ability might be improved through training.

-Neurodevelopmental trajectories of self and social processing across adolescence

-Upon completing my master's thesis, I returned to the United States to immerse myself in the thriving social and affective neuroscience community and to gain experience with neuroimaging.
-I sought and obtained a lab manager position at the University of Oregon working with Drs.
-Elliot Berkman and Jennifer Pfeifer.
-Splitting my time between their two labs afforded me the opportunity to work on a variety of projects, including large-scale prospective studies investigating topics like self-regulation and risk-taking in adolescent and adults populations who experienced early adversity.
+Neurodevelopmental trajectories of self and social processing across adolescence my time between their two labs afforded me the opportunity to work on a variety of projects, including largescale prospective studies investigating topics like self-regulation and risk-taking in adolescent and adults populations who experienced early adversity.
 This experience was critical for my scientific development, both because it introduced me to the field of translational neuroscience and because it allowed me to develop priceless research skills.
 I gained experience with experimental design, functional neuroimaging (fMRI) acquisition and optimization, programming in a variety of computer languages (e.g., MATLAB, R, shell scripting), community participant recruitment and retention, as well as essential research "soft skills" such as project management, troubleshooting, and on-the-fly problem solving.